turbocrime/webnect/README.md

 ## way

-the mathy parts are an obvious candidate for assemblyscript and webgpu acceleration. do NOT send a patch i wanna do it

-i should probably learn how to actually use canvas and streams

-probably going after pose features next, maybe registration of visible light to depth frames. and then audio device and firmware stuff.
+probably going after pose features next, maybe alignment of video to depth. and then firmware/audio stuff.

 someday.... kinect2?